hotrodorm/hotrod/hotrod-project/docs/docs-4/guides/hello-nitro-graph.md

 It should report `BUILD SUCCESS` at the end.

-## Part 2 &mdash; Creating a Table and Generating the Persistence Code
+## Part 2 &mdash; Preparing the Database, the Query, and Generating the Persistence Layer

 In this part we define the Graph query and we define the tables in the in-memory H2 database.
 With them we generate the persistence layer.